Still Craving Cigarettes After Quitting? This Is Why

 • Most cigarette labels do not disclose sugar content

-• Some brands may even contain up to 20% sugar by weight, which is a startling amount when you consider how often smokers inhale
+• Some brands may contain up to 20% sugar by weight, which is a startling amount when you consider how often smokers inhale

 The National Cancer Institute’s Tobacco Control Research Branch has raised concerns about the strategic use of sugar additives to intensify addiction, especially among new and younger users.